The Quakes: 2000s

 The Quakes played at the American Rumble festival in New Jersey on Halloween 2000.
 In October 2001, the Quakes released a new full-length, Last of the Human Beings.

 This marked their first release on Paul Roman’s new record label, Orrexx Records.
 They spent 2002 and 2003 doing a series of shows and festivals around the US including headlining the American Nightmare festival in Pomona California.
 Other shows included trips to Germany, Spain, and Finland.

 In February 2004, Paul Roman moved to Helsinki, Finland.
 He began doing solo shows as The Paul Roman 3.
 This band mostly played Quakes songs.
 They did a 25 show European tour in the summer of 2004.
 In October 2004, the Quakes headlined the Wreckers' Ball 2 in Pomona California.
 Roman returned to Finland in November, and put together the new Paul Roman 3, which featured Aki Savolainen on bass and Tommi Hanninen on drums.
-The band had a successful tour of the Ukraine in January 2005.
+The band had a successful tour of Ukraine in January 2005.

 In April 2005, the Quakes toured France, Belgium, and Germany.
-In June 2005,The Quakes toured the southwest United States and Japan in September 2005.
+In June 2005, The Quakes toured the southwest United States and Japan in September 2005.
 In December 2005, The Quakes released the album "Psyops" on Orrexx records.
 The album combined psychobilly with new wave and was recorded in Finland, Las Vegas and Phoenix.

 In 2006, the Quakes celebrated their 20-year anniversary.
 They did a 34-show tour of the US and then 23 more shows all across Europe and Russia.

 In 2007, Orrexx records re-released the album Quiff Rock after obtaining the rights back from Tombstone records.
 The re-release added eight extra songs, seven of which had been unreleased.
 The Quakes added Kenny Hill on slap bass.
 The band did a short tour of the southwest in September and then a 28 show tour all over Europe.

 In 2008, The Quakes added drummer Juan Carlos who also played in The Limit Club.
 The band headlined the Psychomania festival in Potsdam Germany on May 10.

 In 2009, The Quakes put out a new album titled "Negative Charge” on Orrexx records.
 They did a 20 show west coast tour starting with a sold out show in Hollywood at The Fonda theater.
 Following a trip to Germany to play a festival, The Quakes did the"Negative Charge" East coast tour.